PatilShreyas/MaterialNavigationView-Android/README.md

 <a name="license"></a>
 ## License
-Project is published under the Apache 2.0 license.
+Project is published under the GPL-3.0 license.
 Feel free to clone and modify repo as you want, but don't forget to add reference to authors :)